danpersa/tech.zalando.com/posts/2014-12-18-hackweek-interview-space-launch.rst

 .. type: text
 .. image: hackweek3-space-launch.jpg

-Sending a shoe into space is no easy task, in just a few days a handful of developers, engineers, product managers created this prototype that they will launch tomorrow!
-Here we take a behind the look at the team and and equipment the guys are using to send their shoe into space!
+Sending a shoe into space is no easy task, in just a few days a handful of developers, engineers, and product managers created this prototype that they will launch tomorrow!
+Here we take a behind the look at the team and the equipment the guys are using to send their shoe into space!
 Up, up and away!!
 Get the latest updates from the `official space shoe website`_

 ..
 TEASER_END

-.. youtube:: ObHfF_WFlJY
+.. youtube:: VZnHF-AbL5s
    :width: 650

 .. _official space shoe website: http://thespaceshoe.com/